 * A note of caution: “dizziness is not enlightenment,” wrote Yogi Bhajan.
 If you feel dizzy while doing pranayam, stop.
 You build capacity through regularity, not through force.

 Once you learn Natural Breathing, you can learn Long Deep Breathing.
 The benefits are off the chain: it relaxes you, increases the flow of prana, prevents buildup of toxins in the lungs, stimulates endorphins, pumps the spinal fluid to the brain (which in turn increases your energy), enhances intuition, re-adjusts the electromagnetic field, cleanses the blood, regulates pH, releases blocks from your energy meridians, aids physical and emotional healing, breaks subconscious patterns, re-channels pain conditioning, and manages negativity.
 Pretty good, right?

 Here’s how you do it:

-Long Deep Breathing uses the full capacity of the lungs by engaging the lungs’ three chambers: abdominal or lower, chest or middle, and clavicular or upper.
+Long Deep Breathing uses the full capacity of the lungs by engaging the lungs’ three chambers: abdominal (lower), chest (middle), and clavicular (upper).
 Start by filling the abdomen, expanding the chest, and then finally lifting the upper ribs.
 Exhale by reversing, expelling the air from the top down.
 The last stage is to exhale from the abdominal region, pulling the navel point back towards the spine.
 If this is very challenging for you, practice on your spine so that you can feel and see the parts of your lungs in action.
 Master Long Deep Breathing and master your self.